-Molina Medicaid Solutions' deferred revenue totalled \$38.6 million at June 30, 2011, and \$10.9 million at December 31, 2010, and unamortized deferred contract costs were \$42.6 million at June 30, 2011, and \$28.4 million at December 31, 2010.
+Molina Medicaid Solutions' deferred revenue was \$53.1 million at September 30, 2011, and \$10.9 million at December 31, 2010, and unamortized deferred contract costs were \$52.8 million at September 30, 2011, and \$28.4 million at December 31, 2010.

-For all new or materially modified revenue arrangements with multiple elements entered into on or after January 1, 2011, which we expect will consist of contracts entered into by our Molina Medicaid Solutions segment, we apply the guidance contained in ASU No. 2009-13.
-For these arrangements, we allocate total arrangement consideration to the elements of the arrangement, which are expected to be DDI, BPO, and training and support, because this is consistent with the current elements included in our Molina Medicaid Solutions contracts.
+For all new or materially modified revenue arrangements with multiple elements entered into on or after January 1, 2011, we apply the guidance contained in ASU No. 2009-13.
+For these arrangements, we allocate total arrangement consideration to the elements of the arrangement, which are expected to be DDI, BPO, and training and support services, because this is consistent with the current elements included in our Molina Medicaid Solutions contracts.
 The arrangement allocation is performed using the relative selling-price method.
-When determining the selling price of each element, we first attempt to use VSOE if available.
-If VSOE is not available, we attempt to use third-party evidence, or TPE, of vendors selling similar services to similarly situated customers on a standalone basis, if available.
-If neither VSOE nor TPE are available, we use our best estimate of the selling price for each element.
+When determining the selling price of each element, VSOE should first be used, if available.
+Since VSOE is unavailable under our contracts, we will attempt to use third-party evidence, or TPE, of vendors selling similar services to similarly situated customers on a standalone basis, if available.
+If TPE is not available, we use our best estimate of the selling price for each element.

 We then evaluate whether, at each stage in the life cycle of the contract, we are able to recognize revenue associated with that element.
 To the extent that our revenue arrangements have provisions that allow our state customers to refuse acceptance of services performed, we are still required to defer revenue recognition until such state customers accept our performance.
-Once this acceptance is achieved, we immediately recognize the revenue associated with any delivered elements which differs from our current practice for arrangements entered into prior to January 1, 2011, where the revenue associated with delivered elements is recognized over the final service element of the arrangement because VSOE for the other elements does not exist.
+Once this acceptance is achieved, we immediately recognize the revenue associated with any delivered elements, which differs from our current practice for arrangements entered into prior to January 1, 2011, where the revenue associated with delivered elements is recognized over the final service element of the arrangement because VSOE for the other elements does not exist.
 As such, we expect that the adoption of ASU No. 2009-13 will result in an overall acceleration of revenue recognition with respect to any multiple-element arrangements entered into on or after January 1, 2011.
 We have entered into no new or materially modified revenue arrangements with multiple elements since January 1, 2011.